 \subsubsection{Transverse dynamics in holography}

-Studies of hydrodynamization including transverse expansion are the state- of-the-art in numerical applied holography~\cite{Chesler:2015wra,Chesler:2015bba,Chesler:2016ceu}. \Fig{fig.shockstransv} illustrates the profile of the energy density as well as the energy flux in such collisions.
-The main lesson from these works is the early applicability of viscous hydrodynamics not just for very large longitudinal gradients of the energy-momentum tensor (as for Bjorken flow and for planar shocks), but also in the presence of large transverse gradients generating transverse expansion.
+Studies of hydrodynamization in the presence of transverse expansion in~\cite{Chesler:2015wra,Chesler:2015bba,Chesler:2016ceu} still define the state-of-the-art in numerical applied holography.
+Figure~\ref{fig.shockstransv} illustrates the profile of the energy density in such collisions.
+The main lesson from these works is the early applicability of viscous hydrodynamics not only for very large longitudinal gradients of the energy-momentum tensor (as for Bjorken flow and planar shocks) but also in the presence of large transverse gradients generating transverse expansion.

-From the perspective of these strong coupling results, the applicability of hydrodynamics in pA and even pp collisions~\cite{Chesler:2016ceu}, is as natural as natural as the applicability of hydrodynamics in Bjorken flow and can be explained in terms of fast decaying contributions to the trans-series for $\langle T^{\mu \nu} \rangle$.
+From the perspective of these strong coupling results, the applicability of hydrodynamics in pA and even pp collisions~\cite{Chesler:2016ceu} is as natural as the applicability of hydrodynamics in Bjorken flow and can be explained in terms of fast decaying contributions to the trans-series for $\langle T^{\mu \nu} \rangle$.
 Further, these works corroborate studies in \cite{vanderSchee:2012qj} by providing successful tests of the early time radial expansion model proposed in \cite{Vredevoogd:2008id}.
-Towards this end, Ref.~\cite{Chesler:2015wra} found very small elliptic flow despite off-central collision and confirmed that near mid-rapidity the energy flux grew linearly with proper time, as predicted in Ref.~\cite{Vredevoogd:2008id}.
+Toward this end, Ref.~\cite{Chesler:2015wra} found very small elliptic flow despite off-central collision and confirmed that near mid-rapidity the energy flux grew linearly with proper time, as predicted in Ref.~\cite{Vredevoogd:2008id}.

-As discussed earlier in \Sec{sec.kineqinh}, such ``universal flow" at small wavenumbers is also reproduced by weak coupling kinetic theory.
-It would be interesting to compare if the full transverse response functions of the energy-momentum tensor in strong coupling agrees with those discussed in \Sec{sec.kineqinh} in the context of kinetic theory.
+As discussed in \Sec{sec.kineqinh}, such ``universal flow" at small wavenumber is also reproduced by weak coupling kinetic theory.
+It would be interesting to see whether the full transverse response functions of the energy-momentum tensor in strong coupling agrees with those discussed in \Sec{sec.kineqinh} in the context of kinetic theory.